 The Monastery of Aghia Irini (Santa Irene) is built at an altitude of 260m at the foot of Mount Vrisinas, about 5km south of Rethymnon.
 It operates as a nunnery and is one of the oldest monasteries in Crete, built before 1362.

-The monastery reminds of a walled fortress from far.
-In the center of its enclosure, there is the quite new church of St. Irene, and around it there are the nuns' cells, the old olive mill, the chapel of Raphael, Nicholas and Irene, the small museum of the monastery, the refectory, workshops for painting, embroidery and sewing.
+The monastery looks like a fortress from far.
+In the center of its enclosure, there is the quite new church of Saint Irene, and around it there are the nuns' cells, the old olive mill, the chapel of Raphael, Nicholas and Irene, the small museum of the monastery, the refectory, workshops for painting, embroidery and sewing.
 Outside the courtyard you’ll see the old three-aisled church of St. Irene, St. Catherine and St. Euphemia, which has not been restored yet.

 - 961-1204: The Monastery of St. Irene is founded near Rethymnon.